-Title 1, Part A funds were used to hire certificated and classified staff were hired to provide Tier I and Tier II support to students struggling in core academic areas.
-Daily intervention blocks were maintained, and targeted supports for struggling students were offered via small-group and push-in services.
+Title 1, Part A funds were used to hire certificated and classified staff were hired to provide Tier I and Tier II support to struggling students.
+Daily intervention blocks were maintained, and targeted supports for English Learners were offered via small-group and push-in services.
 Professional development included RTI and data-driven instructional practices.
 A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.